kevinyang372/introduction-to-fault-tolerance-in-kafka/README.md

 [2020-12-16 18:36:43,798] INFO [ZooKeeperClient Kafka server] Waiting until connected. (kafka.zookeeper.ZooKeeperClient)
 ```

+Furthermore, running commands to create a new topic or check the partition and topic configuration will neither execute nor terminate as we could not get in contact with Zookeeper.

-Once we put the Zookeeper back into operation, we could see that the messaging system will recovery immediately as the heartbeat confirmation with the Zookeeper returns successfully for the brokers.
+Once we put Zookeeper back into operation, we could see that the messaging system will recovery immediately as the heartbeat confirmation with the Zookeeper returns successfully for the brokers.
 Now the Zookeeper rediscovers all the broker node and could continue to perform its role.
 ```
 [2020-12-16 18:35:21,274] INFO Opening socket connection to server localhost/127.0.0.1:2181.
 Will not attempt to authenticate using SASL (unknown error) (org.apache.zookeeper.ClientCnxn)
 [2020-12-16 18:35:21,274] INFO Socket error occurred: localhost/127.0.0.1:2181: Connection refused (org.apache.zookeeper.ClientCnxn)